 Metacognition is a new, more accurate, more functionally useful word from the ADHD literature that connects biomedical reality, brain function, diagnoses, and reality-based, customized treatment strategies.
 Metacognition involves thinking about thinking – diagnostic observations of the thinking process delineated in these videos.

-When we think about thinking or the functional process of thinking in various real-life circumstances, treatment targets do improve.
+When we think about thinking or the functional process of thinking in various real-life circumstances, treatment targets improve.
 As Galileo’s telescope changed the way we measured solar observations, we can now remeasure the cognitive mind.
 The process of looking for a different, improved set of answers enhances metacognitive understanding of ADHD.

 We must now walk with Galileo by asking the following questions;

-- Is the person thinking too much – disorganized?
+- Is the person overthinking – disorganized?
 Key question.

 - Are they acting without thinking?

 - Are they avoiding segments of reality?

 A “yes” to any of the above may indicate a de-synchronization in brain functioning and working memory – and can encourage improved ways of thinking that can change the course of treatment.
 Executive function, dealing with changing reality remains the primary target.
-If your timing is off, you won’t look intelligent because you can’t perform syncrhonistically with the changing universe.
+If your timing is off, you won’t look intelligent because you can’t perform in synchrony with the changing universe.

 All these issues are detailed more comprehensively in New ADHD Medication Rules.
 It’s a book about synchronizing brain science with common sense.

 Diagnostic & Medication Treatment Corrections

 Applying metacognition, or thinking more carefully about the biomedical process of thinking, encourages several important improvements in both targets and process.
 These links will take you to Video Examples that provide further explanations.

-- ADHD Medication Diagnostic Overview [in these video reference points] – targets must include executive function imbalances – brain function is the new target, beyond appearances.
+- ADHD Medication Diagnostic Overview – targets must include executive function imbalances – brain function is the new target, beyond appearances.